-- a) Hold and maintain a valid Working with Children Check (WWCC). - b) Read and acknowledge Rosebank's Staff Code of Conduct. - c) Read and acknowledge this policy.
+- a) Hold and maintain a valid WWCC.

+- b) Read and acknowledge Rosebank's Staff Code of Conduct.

+- c) Read and acknowledge this policy.

 6.3 Continuous Professional Development and Performance Management

 Rosebank College recognises that child safety is the responsibility of all staff and members of the College community.
 It requires continuous training and must be embedded as a core practice.
 To this end, Rosebank has implemented strict practices, including: